Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: Introduction

-The paper is organized as follows: In Section \ref{sec2}, we compute the minimal free resolution of a graded $R$-module $M$ that is the cokernel of a map $\vp: \bds_{j=1}^{n+2} R(-b_j)$ to $\bds_{i=1}^n R(-a_i)$ whose ideal of maximal minors has codimension $3$.
-This is essential for Section \ref{sec3}, where we discuss symmetry and unimodality properties of $M$, most notably using an analogue of the Gorenstien condition for Artinian modules defined in \cite{MK}.
-In Section \ref{sec4}, we discuss when the $R$-module $M$ has the Weak Lefschetz, recover (\cite{CI}, Theorem 2.3), and give an example a family of non-cyclic $R$-modules that have the Weak Lefschetz Property.
-In Section \ref{sec5}, we discuss the \textit{non-Lefschtez locus} for a graded $S$-module $N$ and give some generalizations from work in \cite{nll}.
-Most importantly, we discuss what conditions we can place on $N$ so that is the non-Lefschetz locus is given by at most two degrees, and, in some cases, a single degree.
+The current paper is organized as follows.
+In Section \ref{sec: minFreeRes}, we compute the minimal free resolution of a graded $R$-module, for $R = \mbk[x,y,z]$, of the cokernel $M$ of a map $\vp: \bds_{j=1}^{n+2} R(-b_j)$ to $\bds_{i=1}^n R(-a_i)$ when it has finite length.
+This is essential for Section \ref{sec: UniAndSym}, where we discuss symmetry and unimodality properties of $M$, most notably using an analogue of the Gorenstien condition for Artinian modules defined in \cite{MK}.
+In Section \ref{sec: LefProp}, we discuss when the $R$-module $M$ has the WLP, recover (\cite{CI}, Theorem 2.3), and give an example a family of non-cyclic $R$-modules that have the WLP using circulant matrices.
+In Section \ref{sec: nonLefLocus}, we discuss the non-Lefschtez locus for a graded $S$-module $N$ and give some generalizations from work in \cite{nll}.
+Lastly, we discuss what conditions we can place on $N$ so that is the non-Lefschetz locus is given by at most two degrees, and, in some cases, a single degree.